marek-saji/noplacelikecode/_posts/2022-12-06-mastodon-misconceptions.md

 ### I don't like Twitter/Mastodon, because it should be casual, writing about nonsense, but it stays in the internet forever.
 I'll stick with Instagram Stories/TikTok

 You are in luck.
-There's an opinion in Mastodon to let your toots be deleted after a given time.
+There's an option in Mastodon to let your toots be deleted after a given time.

 ### <span id="user-content-clients">So, there are different clients?</span>